 Military

 Dominica has a police force in charge of preserving peace and order inside the nation instead of a military.
-By means of regional security accords, the island also has close relations with neighboring Caribbean countries.
+By means of regional security accords, the island also has close relations with neighbouring Caribbean countries.

 Human rights